I hate to bust anyone's bubble, but there's no such thing as "Solar Nails." Well... then again, maybe sort of...

 Basically "solar nails" is just a marketing gimmick.
 It allows these salons to compete with upper scale salons by stepping up their quality.
 It also allows them an opportunity to make more money by differentiating services.

 And let's face it... these people need to make more money!
-Common people!
+Com'on people!
 Really?
 You think $15 is a fair price for a full set of nails?
-Even if it only take half an hour, by the time they cover the cost of products and overhead associated with the cost of doing business, they don't even come close to pulling in minimum wage!
+Even if it only takes half an hour, by the time they cover the cost of products and overhead associated with the cost of doing business, they don't even come close to pulling in minimum wage!
 All too often, many of these salon workers are working in situations that most of us would consider sweat-shops.

 I-- and many state regulatory agencies-- have some issues with the sub-standard business practices and disregard for public and worker health and safety, but beyond that, it's just a shame that so many people are out there working so hard to make pennies on each dollar earned.